Finding the Right Acne Solution

 Do You Need Both Daytime and Nighttime Acne Treatment Products?

 There is nothing your skin needs during the day that it doesn’t also need at night, and vice versa.
 Labeling two different product for daytime and nighttime use, however, can be an easy way to remember to use both of them every day.

 Sometimes a “daytime” skin care product will contain azelaic acid.
 This ingredient is a safe skin lightener for all types of skin.
-It helps prevent brown spots after acne heals.
+It is effective against acne7 and helps prevent brown spots after acne heals.
 While you could use it anytime of day or night, including it in your daytime skin care is important if you need to make sure it has a chance to protect your skin from darkening by the sun.